CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Task 2: Create a Azure AI Document Intelligence resource

+In this task, you will learn how to create an Azure AI Document Intelligence resource in the Azure portal to use the Form Recognizer service.

 To use the Form Recognizer service, you need a Form Recognizer resource in your Azure subscription.
 You'll use the Azure portal to create a resource.

 1. Open the Azure portal.

 2. Select the **&#65291;Create a resource** button, search for *Document intelligence*, select **Document intelligence(form recogniser)** and then select **Create**.
 Provide the following settings:
     - **Subscription**: *Your Azure subscription*